Seeing Space and Motion: Enhancing Latent Actions with Geometric and Dynamic Awareness for Vision-Language-Action Models: Evaluations

+Our full model, which uses a 3-frame context (i.e., \textbf{Full Model}), achieves the best performance with an average task chain length of 4.38.
+In comparison, a more "direct" variant using only a single future frame (i.e., \textbf{LAM (1-frame)}) reduces the average length to 4.28, while a model where the LAM module is removed entirely (i.e., \textbf{w/o LAM}) causes a more significant performance drop to an average length of 4.23.
+This two-tiered comparison indicates that: First, compared to predicting only a single future frame, using a 3-frame context introduces intermediate-state constraints and provides more continuous dynamic supervision, encouraging the LAM to learn a smoother and more physically consistent latent action representation; Second, removing the LAM entirely significantly reduces the average task chain length, showing that latent action modeling is a key component for long-horizon planning and successful execution.
 Here we visualize the latent action by decoding it with Farsighted-LAM.
 As shown in ~\cref{fig:exp_latent}, given the initial frame $s_t^{rgb}$, the first row shows three ground-truth frames in the future.
 The frames shown in the second row are reconstructed with ground-truth latent actions.
 Given the pretrained Farsighted-LAM, it first apply the encoder to get the ground-truth latent action $z_t$ and then reconstructed the frame $\hat{s}_{t+k}$ with the decoder.
 The reconstructed frames look similar to the ground truth, precisely tracking the spatial and motion changes.
 This confirms that the Farsighted-LAM has learned the dynamic scene with the well-designed structure.
 In the third row, we reconstruct frames using the same decoder, but instead of ground-truth actions, we feed in the latent action predicted by the overall VLA model as described in ~\cref{subsec:latent_from_VLA}.
 Results show the second and third rows also look similar, which confirms that the latent action $\hat{z}_{t+k}$ predicted by our VLA model aligns well with the ground-truth latent action $z_{t+k}$.
+We visualize the difference between the second row and the third row in the fourth row.